pmendelski/dotfiles/git/readme.md

 - **`git push-force`** - Like `git push --atomic --force-with-lease`.
 The most secure version of git push.
     - [`force-with-lease`](https://developer.atlassian.com/blog/2015/04/force-with-lease/?utm_source=medium&utm_medium=blog&utm_campaign=lesser-git) force push only if there were no changes on remote
     - [`atomic`](https://github.com/blog/1994-git-2-4-atomic-pushes-push-to-deploy-and-more) - total success or a total fail.
 Transactional version of a push.
-- **`push-cr-fix`** - Amend and push all changes to the remote.
-Perfect for quick code review fix.
+- **`push-fix`** - Amend and push all changes to the remote.
+Perfect for quick code review fixes.
-- **`push-pr-conflict-fix`** - Rebase with remote master and push to the remote.
-Perfect wen there is a conflict in your PR.
+- **`push-conflict-fix`** - Rebase with remote master and push to the remote.
+Perfect when there is a conflict in your PR with the master.

 ### Diff aliases